samclarke/sceditor.com/content/posts/2017-10-10-migrating-to-v2.md

 The deprecated `jQuery.fn.sceditorBBCodePlugin()` method has been removed as has the deprecated `$.sceditorBBCodePlugin` variable.

+The `updateStyleCache` method has been removed from the editor.

 ### BBCode and XHTML methods and variables